 When we celebrate our Founder’s Day, we do it with the whole BACARDÍ community.
 One recent tradition, known as ‘Back to the Bar’ started in 2018 where BACARDÍ employees (aka our Primos, the Spanish word for ‘cousin’) traded their office chairs for bar stools.
 It gives employees a chance to visit bars in their local cities, to immerse themselves in the industry, shake up the latest cocktails and meet with bartenders and customers.
 There’s no better way to connect with customers and see the delicious drink trends unfolding around the world.
 A tradition we love to uphold when we can!

 And now it’s your turn.
-Whether you’re at your favourite local bar or virtually catching up with friends at your home bar, stir, shake or mix your favourite BACARDÍ cocktail and help us toast to the next 160 years.
+Whether you’re at your favorite local bar or virtually catching up with friends at your home bar, stir, shake or mix your favorite BACARDÍ cocktail and help us toast to the next 160 years.
 Salúd!